 3. Please note that we will not offer early consideration to students who submit a program application by the early deadline but who do NOT simultaneously submit a financial aid application.

 4. When requested, submit a copy of your completed 2021 tax returns to email@example.com

 What do I do if my parents are divorced?

 In the case of divorce or separation, both parents complete financial statements to provide an accurate picture of family resources.

 What if I have already filed the financial aid application for another school that uses the Parents’ Financial Statement (PFS)?

 Please add Tidelines Institute (school code 200161) to the list of schools selected to receive your financial information.
 From your PFS Online Dashboard, click “Need to Make a Change to your PFS or Add a School?” and follow the instructions.

-I cannot fill out the financial aid application.
+I cannot fill out the financial aid application, or I require extra time to do so.
 What should I do?

-Please contact us at email@example.com.
-We are happy to work with students and families that cannot fill out the application.
+Please contact us at firstname.lastname@example.org.
+We are happy to work with students and families that cannot fill out the application or require additional time.